 I waited till the last minute to grab some mini-sticker books, so I just got them from my local Hobby Lobby.
 But this sticker book about the airport looks perfect (and cheap!)
 Click here to see it on Amazon

 I can’t claim this idea – I read it on the Barefoot Blonde website.
 If you can snag a window seat, these alphabet window gel clings are perfect for playing with on the window and practicing some early literacy skills.
 You can find them here from Amazon.

-Those are my tips!
+Those are my tips on how to entertain a toddler on a plane!
 I hope you find them helpful.
-If you have any go-to tips or activities, please share them with other readers by leaving them in the comments.
+If you have any go-to tips or activities for flying with a toddler, please share them with other readers by leaving them in the comments.
 I love to hear from readers!

 Pin It For Later!